 What approach to sexual education is increasingly being used in Alberta classrooms?
 If this approach does not meet your child’s needs, where can you access information on alternatives?

 Many parents assume that the content being provided to their children on the topic of health and sexual education is similar to the materials they may have received when they went to school.
-In fact, they are often alarmed to learn about specific content being offered to K-12 students in Alberta, as well as the external organizations who are increasingly accessing students in school, often without parental awareness.
+In fact, parents are often alarmed to learn about specific content being offered to K-12 students in Alberta, as well as the external organizations who are increasingly accessing students in school, often without parental awareness.

 Comprehensive Sexual Education (CSE)